Blog · Review Essay · Last reviewed June 19, 2026

 Wiener also writes against the myth that technology companies are made only by engineers and founders.
 The internet is staffed by support workers, sales teams, community managers, documentation writers, trust-and-safety teams, recruiters, office managers, contractors, and the many employees who translate social mess into product language.

 This labor matters because it is where ethics often first becomes visible.
 Support tickets reveal harm before the roadmap does.
 Customer complaints show misuse before executives name it.
 Sales promises stretch the product before policy catches up.
-Community managers and support staff are often asked to absorb the gap between what the company says it is building and what users experience.
+Community managers, solutions staff, documentation writers, and support teams absorb the gap between what the company says it is building and what users experience.

 The AI-Age Reading

 Read in 2026, Uncanny Valley is a prehistory of the AI company as belief institution.
-The current industry often speaks in a higher register than the startup culture Wiener describes: transformation of work, artificial general intelligence, national competitiveness, safety, abundance, superintelligence, productivity, scientific acceleration.
+The current industry speaks in a higher register than the startup culture Wiener describes: transformation of work, national competitiveness, safety, abundance, productivity, scientific acceleration, agentic workflows.
 But the older mechanism remains visible underneath.
 A technical organization tells a story about the future, recruits people into that story, and uses speed as evidence that the story must be true.

 Where the Book Has Limits